 Add Renewables and Solar

 According to the Energy Information Administration, the total amount of energy used in the US hit an all time high in 2018, reaching 101.2 quadrillion BTU.
 That same year, 80% of US energy came from fossil fuels, including coal, natural gas, and oil.
 Although energy production from coal has declined in recent years, energy from natural gas remains a significant component of US energy production.
-A reliance on fossil fuels for energy production has contributed significantly to climate change, and according to the EPA, still accounts for more than 84% of US greenhouse gas emissions.
+A reliance on fossil fuels for energy production has contributed significantly to climate change, and according to the EPA, still accounts for about 79% of US greenhouse gas emissions.